stievie/ABx/README.md

 * Login Server
 * Game Server

+There can be only *one* data server.
+It is the centeral point to which all other servers connect, and get their data from.

 ### File Server

 The file server is a simple HTTP server providing files and other information.
 The client my connect to it from time to time and download data.

+There can be any number of file servers.
+Usually you may want to have file servers in different regions, and not on the same machine.
+A file server does not need much resources, just bandwidth.
+But if they run on the same machine, they must listen on different ports.

 ### Login Server